Minecrafthyr/mcre/README.md

 # Minecraft Remade

-A balanced **900+ files** datapack that tweaks to vanilla and adds lots of features.
+A large, balanced datapack that tweaks to vanilla and adds lots of features.

 - Version number: 0.1.9
 - Game versions: 1.20.3-1.20.4